sypper-pit/LXC-auto-install/README.md

 # !!!
-Attention: the script works stably only with Ubuntu 22.04 and 24.04
+Attention: the script works stably only with Ubuntu 22.04 and 24.04 and Ubuntu inside VM/Container

 # lxc version